Table of Contents

 Here are the perks to signing up for a Home Depot Pro account:

 Buy in bulk and save.
-The Home Depot Pro Desk membership comes with access to over 4,000 bulk price eligible products.
-Savings of up to 30 percent are available on items such as:
+The Home Depot Pro Desk membership comes with access to over 4,000 Home Depot volume price eligible products.
+Savings of up to 30 percent are available on the following products, and more:

 There are minimum purchase requirements when buying in bulk to receive a discount.
 You’ll want to make sure you have the storage capacity for your purchases before you buy.
 The savings could be hefty enough to offset the storage of items that you use often, so you’ll have to weigh those factors when buying in bulk.